GKFire/TorchOS/README.md

 # TorchOS
 an install script for Debian.

-Heavy inspiration from sgomare's featherOS. great project. [link](https://github.com/sgomare/featherOS)
+Heavy inspiration from sgomare's [featherOS](https://github.com/sgomare/featherOS). great project.

 What does this do?
 ----------